Overview

 Three surfaces, in priority order:

 1. MCP tool path (primary) — agents call send; recipients call poll_inbox.
-Works on Claude Code, Codex, OpenCode, Kimi Code, and Crush.
+Works on Claude Code, Codex, OpenCode, and Kimi Code.
 Same protocol everywhere.

 2. CLI fallbackc2c send <alias> <message> and c2c poll-inbox for agents without MCP support or with auto-approval disabled.
 Talks to the same broker files through the single c2c binary.